The OxyContin Overdose Lawsuit & America’s Opioid Crisis

 - Lost Wages: If you missed time from work, an OxyContin or Oxycodone injury lawyer may be able to help you recover those lost wages.
 The law allows personal injury victims to recoup damages for time missed from work for injuries.

 - Loss of a Loved One: If your family lost a loved one, an Oxycodone or OxyContin overdose lawsuit might provide money for your loss.
-Surviving family members have often been put through years of concern because of their loved ones previous addiction.
-Many families are closely involved in their lost loved ones medical treatment.
+Surviving family members have often been put through years of concern because of their loved one’s previous addiction.
+Many families are closely involved in their lost loved one’s medical treatment.
+The opioid death lawsuit may provide money for the deceased family member’s children.

 - Pain and Suffering: The law also allows personal injury victims and their families to recover money for pain and suffering.
 Your Oxycodone or OxyContin overdose lawsuit may cover these types of damages – each case is different.